 Self-paced study ensures you learn at your own speed - all material is hyperlinked, all answers are walked through by the instructor, and any portion of the class can be replayed any number of times to best understand the content!
 Your instructor, XML/XSLT/XPath guru G. Ken Holman insists on delivering every Crane training session personally ... but since we can't clone him, we created this video as the next best thing to having him physically present for your students.
 View each video as many times as you like, replaying any portion you need for review.

-Online version offers five hours of free content - find the entire 24-hour class online on udemy: "The Academy of You" and watch the free introductory content at your leisure; pay only for the remaining 19 hours of detailed content.
+Online version offers five hours of free content - find the entire 24-hour class streaming online at either udemy: "The Academy of You" or EasySkillz.com in India and watch five hours of free introductory content at your leisure; pay only for the remaining 19 hours of detailed content.
 The content includes all DVD-ROM videos.

 DVD-ROM version is licensed to be shared (not copied nor posted) - all material is hyperlinked at the frame level making jumping between frames easier than dragging the time slider!
 When done the class, pass on the physical media to another to use (please do not copy or post the content in any way).
 Use this one-minute-long test fragment (3.9Mb) to get a feel for how the DVD-ROM content works:

 DVD-ROM can be licensed to mount internally on an Intranet for unlimited use - rather than sharing multiple copies of the DVD physical media, your company can buy the license to mount the material internally provided there is no public access to the content.
 There is no limit to the number of internal users you have access the material.
 The licensing is available on either a geographical site basis or world-wide basis.